Best activewear fabric UK has to offer

 Remember when sewing: pear-shaped women have small upper bodies and are curvier on the bottom.

-Fabric types: Only wear heavy fabrics on the top to add bulk.
+Fabric types: Only wear heavy fabrics on the top to increase bulk.
 Jersey, polyester, cotton and viscose are excellent for sewing for this body shape.
 They flatter the pear shape’s lower body best.
 Remember: flat, smooth textures decrease the size of those areas you’re trying to hide.

 Print types: Opt for bolder prints and patterns on the top, and smaller patterns on the lower half of your body.
 Avoid an all-over print.
 Even out the body by adding neutral and pastel shades to your bottom half.